 6. Strawberry Pudding Souffles

 Another great recipe that doesn’t require a ton of sugar.
 As a matter of fact- it doesn’t need any sugar.
 Instead, it uses honey and the strawberries to make the recipe sweet.

-I plan to wait to try this recipe until strawberries are in season around here but I made sure to save this recipe, found over at Perry's Plate, for a warm night after a good meal.
+I plan to wait to try these dessert recipes until strawberries are in season around here but I made sure to save this recipe, found over at Perry’s Plate, for a warm night after a good meal.